Christian-Me/mealie-import-menu_planner/readme.md

 ## usage

 * Install [Node.js](https://nodejs.org)
-* Menu Planner seams to only allows you to send single recipes by mail.
+* Menu Planner seams to only allow you to send a single recipes by mail.
 There you find an *.mpxr attachment which is a JSON formatted text file with all necessary data.
-Copy the file into the program folder as `Menu Planner Recipe.mpxr` (all recipes come with the same file name, so simply overwrite the last used)
+Copy the file into the program folder as `Menu Planner Recipe.mpxr` (all recipes come with the same file name, so simply overwrite the last used).
+For testing my last import file is included.
-* edit `credentials.js.template` and save it as `credentials.js`
+* edit `credentials.js.template` with your token and instance url and save it as `credentials.js`
 * edit `units.json` to match menu planner units with your language dependent units. (consider sending me your file to include it for other users)
 * run the script `npn start` or `node index.js`.
 * or convince your mail client of choice to save the attachment to the script folder and start the script.
+* Please **refresh the page before editing**!
+See known issues below.

 ## outlook users